daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 So (for perfect substitutes) buy the one that increases it more *per-\pounds.*

-\textcolor{red}{Warning:} On the other hand, if goods are *not* perfect substitutes, margunal utility ratios (thus,  marginal rates of substitution) generally depend on consumption levels.
+\textcolor{red}{Warning:} On the other hand, if goods are *not* perfect substitutes, marginal utility ratios (thus,  marginal rates of substitution) generally depend on consumption levels.

 \bigskip